thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 for mutual, post-handshake authentication but requires the Certificate, CertificateVerify and the Finished messages to be conveyed by the application layer protocol, as it is exercised for HTTP/2 and HTTP/3 in {{?I-D.ietf-httpbis-secondary-server-certs}}.
+Therefore, the application layer protocol must be enhanced whenever this feature is required.

 - Rekeying of the application traffic secret does not lead to an update of the exporter secret (see {{Section 7.5 of TLS13}}) since the derived export secret is